6.2.2 Target Orientation Visit-level Special Requirements

 SAME ORIENTation AS <visit>

 Sometimes any orientation (or any orientation within the range of the ORIENT Special Requirement) is acceptable the first time an object is observed, but must then be the same for subsequent observations of that target.
 This Special Requirement requests that the exposures in the current visit be made at the same telescope roll angle as the observations specified in <visit>.
 If timing Special Requirements are also used, then an incompatibility may result or the observations may be difficult to schedule.
+(This Special Requirement must have been indicated in the Phase 1 proposal.)

 Examples of Orientation Angle Computations